-- Air filters, MilliporeTM SterivexTM GV 0.22 μm Filter Unit, part no. SVGVL10RC - Cable ties
+• Air filters, MilliporeTM SterivexTM GV 0.22 μm Filter Unit, part no. SVGVL10RC

 Moisture and chemicals can build up in an air filter.
 Each air filter should be examined regularly and replaced when moisture is visible inside the filter's plastic cylinder.
-When a filter is replaced, it must be secured in place using a cable tie.